-The most intense signal in the geminate H CIDNP spectra is the A8 proton signal (Stob et al., 1989), highlighting that the largest spin density in the short-lived charge separated state of FAD is located on this proton.
-This observation is in agreement with the adenosine cation radical structure and the predicted isotropic hyperfine interaction constants: -0.57 mT for A8 and -0.32 mT for A2 (Adhikary et al., 2008).
-For short-lived radical pairs in a non-viscous solvent, proportionality between hyperfine coupling constants and geminate CIDNP signal intensities has been established (Morozova et al., 2011).
+The most intense signal in the geminate 1H CIDNP spectra is the A8 proton signal (Stob et al., 1989), highlighting that the largest spin density in the short-lived charge separated state of FAD is located on this proton.
+This observation is in agreement with the adenosine cation radical structure and the predicted isotropic hyperfine interaction constants, -0.57 mT for A8 and - 0.32 mT for A2 (Adhikary et al., 2008).
+For short-lived radical pairs in a non-viscous solvent proportionality between hyperfine coupling constants and geminate CIDNP signal intensities has been established (Morozova et al., 2011).
 We checked the proportionality of HFC constants and CIDNP for the A8 and A2 adenine protons of FAD (requiring CIDNP being zero for zero HFC) and found full agreement.

-In the CIDNP spectra detected under continuous-wave (cw) illumination at low magnetic field, all signals are emissive (Fig. 6b).
-The position of the emissive maximum is common for adenine and flavin; the sign of polarization does not depend on the sign of HFC constants.
-This is in full accordance with the $T-S$ mechanism of CIDNP.
+In the CIDNP spectra detected under cw-illumination at low magnetic field all signals are emissive (Fig.6B).
+The position of the emissive maximum is common for adenine and flavin, the sign of polarization does not depend on the sign of HFC constants.
+This is in full accordance with the T-S mechanism of CIDNP.

-The main advantage of the fully automated setup for shuttling the sample is the possibility of fine-tuning the experimental conditions.
+The main advantage of the fully automated set-up for shuttling the sample is the possibility of fine tuning the experimental conditions.
 As we noticed, the intensity ratio of the signals from A8 and A2 strongly depends on the irradiation time.
 This results from polarization transfer between them and different relaxation times.
-Since the HFC constant of A8 is larger than that of A2, we opted to measure the CIDNP field dependence of the A8 proton.
+Since the HFC constant of A8 is larger than that of A2 we opted to measure the CIDNP field dependence of the A8 proton.

-However, the relaxation dispersion measurements have shown a very short relaxation time of proton A8 (see Fig. 3b) at a magnetic field of 4 mT, which is optimal for CIDNP formation.
+However, the relaxation dispersion measurements have shown a very short relaxation time of proton A8 (see Fig.3B) at a magnetic field of 4 mT which is optimal for CIDNP formation.
 In addition, in this field protons A8 and A2 are strongly coupled in the same way as it was shown for adenosine monophosphate (Kiryutin et al., 2016).
-Thus, measurement and analysis of field-dependent CIDNP of FAD protons should be done while taking into account these circumstances.
-Although their spin-spin coupling constant is small (below 0.4 Hz), comparable with the linewidths of adenine, and is not seen as a splitting, the low magnetic field gives rise to strong coupling between protons A8 and A2 in FAD and thus leads to coherent transfer of light-induced proton hyperpolarization between them.
-Since proton A2 has a more than 2 times longer $T_1$ , this proton shows a higher CIDNP effect in comparison to A8 when irradiation time $\tau{irr}$ is 2- 3 s.
-To avoid polarization transfer, we used a short irradiation time ( $\tau{irr} = 0.5$ s), which is long enough for A8 to reach its steady-state polarization level but sufficiently short to keep the share of polarization leaked to A2 relatively small.
+Thus, measurement and analysis of field dependent CIDNP of FAD protons should be done with taking into account these circumstances.
+Although their spin-spin coupling constant is small (below 0.4 Hz), comparable with the linewidths of adenine and is not seen as a splitting, the low B-field gives rise to strong coupling between protons A8 and A2 in FAD and thus leads to coherent transfer of light-induced proton hyperpolarization between them.
+Since proton A2 has a more than two times longer T_1 this proton shows a higher CIDNP effect in comparison to A8 when irradiation time τ{irr} is 2-3 seconds.
+To avoid polarization transfer we used a short irradiation time ($\tau{irr} = 0.5$ seconds), which is long enough for A8 to reach its steady-state polarization level, but sufficiently short to keep the share of polarization leaked to A2 relatively small.
 With such optimized settings, we measured proton CIDNP field dependences of FAD samples at pH 2.7 and pH 3.9.
 These measured CIDNP field dependences were corrected to the genuine CIDNP field dependence using the relevant nuclear spin relaxation dispersion data and the time profile of the sample transfer.
-No difference between A8 CIDNP field dependences was found within experimental error except for a fourfold decrease in CIDNP intensity when the pH was
+No difference between A8 CIDNP field dependences was found within experimental error except for a four-fold decrease in CIDNP intensity when the pH was changed from 2.7 to 3.9.
+Further pH increase leads to diminishing CIDNP.